Skip to main content

 • git push to repository

-All following steps (indicated with *) are automated, performed by the Gitlab software.
+All following steps (indicated with *) are automated, performed by the GitLab software.
 The developers and documentation writers do not have to convert and upload files themselves.

 4-eyes workflow